HITECHCRIME/HC_SG131/README.md

 kinda land

 leadin' home
-gonna puck it like a right up
+gonna puck it like a right up (pu- it laka raaayup)

 - like a right up fam
 right up to the foreign lands
+we will close the deals
+coz we made them

 to my guise